Soccer Referee Training: Frequently Asked Questions (FAQ):

 Is there a minimum age?

 In order to register to become a US Soccer certified Grassroots Referee, you must be at least 13 years old.

 How do I become a certified Grassroots Referee?

 To become a US Soccer certified Grassroots Referee, you must complete the following:

-- Online training through US Soccer’s Digital Learning Center – Approximately 4–5 hours
+- Online training through the US Soccer Learning Center – Approximately 4.5 hours.

 Do I need to pre-register to attend the course?

 You must register for and complete all of the online prerequisite lessons.
 Once you have completed all of these lessons, you can pick a field training session to attend.